 The west side of the ground contains a covered stand with a few hundred seats.
 This sits level with the half-way line and is around 60 yards in length.
 Opposite this there is wooden terracing which runs the whole length of the east side of the field.
 Much of this is uncovered though there are two covered sections in the middle.
 In front of these two covered sections are the two dugouts.

-The area behind the goal at the northern end of the venue is uncovered concrete terracing which provides the highest viewing points at the stadium.
+The area behind the goal at the northern end of the venue is uncovered concrete terracing which provides the highest viewing points at the ground.
 This contains two rows of green and yellow terrace barriers across the length of the terracing.
 The area between the southern end of the ground is mainly taken up with wooden terracing areas - there is a covered section directly behind the goal which is flanked on either side by uncovered terracing.
 This side of the venue contains the majority of the club facilities including a bar which runs through to the car park just outside the ground.